 - Electrical tests: Continuity checks and insulation-resistance or dielectric (withstand voltage) tests ensure no shorts or leakage paths.
 A DC hipot test (e.g., 500–1000V) is often applied between HV conductors and ground to verify insulation.

-- Mechanical tests: Tensile pull-out and connector mating-cycle tests confirm the harness withstands vibrations and assembly stress.
+- Mechanical tests: Tensile pull-out and connector mating-cycle tests confirm that the harness withstands vibration and assembly stresses.
 Vibration testing (per automotive standards) checks that connections stay secure under real-world engine/road conditions.

-- Environmental tests: Temperature cycling, humidity, and chemical exposure tests ensure insulation and seals endure the vehicle environment.
-For example, HV harnesses are tested from –40°C to +125°C to prevent insulation failure.
+- Environmental tests: Including temperature cycling, humidity, and chemical exposure, ensure that insulation and seals can withstand the vehicle’s environment.
+For example, HV harnesses are tested over the range –40°C to +125°C to prevent insulation failure.

 - Functional test: Power up the EV system (battery, motor, sensors, etc.) to validate end-to-end operation under load.